thestippe/thestippe.github.io/_drafts/statistics/2025-03-30-extreme_quantile.md

-In the [last post](/statistics/extreme_intro) we discussed the GEV distribution as well as the generalized Pareto distribution, which are two common distributions used in the context of extreme value theory.
+In the [last post](/statistics/extreme_intro) we discussed the GEV distribution as well as the generalized Pareto distribution, which are two distributions emerging from extreme value theory, one of the main approaches to tail analysis.
-In this post, we will introduce another relevant approach in the context of extreme value theory, namely the quantile regression.
+In this post, we will introduce another relevant approach in the context of tail analysis, namely the quantile regression.

 The aim of quantile regression is to determine the dependence of a given quantile $q$ of the data on one or more regressors.